FedericoBonel/is-it-shaking-twitterbot/README.md

 You only need to:
 - Create a Twitter developer account for the bot
 - Request "Elevated access"
-- Add your own tokens and keys (from your twitter account) into the twitter.properties file
+- Add your own tokens and keys (from your twitter account) into a "twitter.properties" file in resources
 - Magic!✨

 ## Requirements